 Early stage LCA scenario analysis is a key part of the tool box to improve the way we build.
 Simply doing an LCA to calculate the embodied carbon of your building on a backwards-looking basis does not make any difference in greenhouse gas emissions.
 In contrast, if we do LCA scenario analysis at the very initial scoping stages, then we often find that we can save 10-30% embodied carbon without significant economic trade-offs.

-Legal requirements for LCA are finally coming in 2022 onwards, but early stage LCA and actual reductions of carbon won’t be required until 2027 or later.
+Legal requirements for LCA came binding in Denmark 2022 onwards, and rest of the Nordic countries are planning to make it mandatory in the future.
+In Denmark early stage LCA and actual reductions of carbon won’t be required until 2027 or later.
 2027 will be too late to achieve the 50% reduction that IPCC and the scientific community says that we have to achieve before 2030.
 Therefore, we at NREP are determined to be proactive and a leader within this area.

 Deep dive in our early stage LCA carbon reduction analysis on Store Torv here.